SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-25-first-spam.md

 <img src="{{ site.baseurl }}/images/2021-01-25-spam-weekend-publisher-uninterested.jpg" width="400" height="533" alt="Weekend Publisher: declining to be excited" title="Weekend Publisher: declining to be excited" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Today this blog received its very first spam comment: a link to someplace alleged to sell "non-prescription Viagra", i.e., with "illegal" in big flashing red neon letters.
+Today this blog received its very first spam comment: a link to someplace alleged to sell "non-prescription Viagra".
+I.e., with "illegal" in big flashing red neon letters.
 On a blog run by a former drug research nerd.
 I declined to explore the link and deleted it in moderation, thereby employing for my first time what [Scalzi](https://whatever.scalzi.com) terms